dovecot/documentation/docs/core/config/ssl.md

 SSL ports), which in turn requires that a certificate and key are specified globally even if you intend to specify certificates per protocol.
 :::

-Dovecot supports also using TLS SNI extension for giving different SSL certificates based on the server name when using only a single IP address, but the TLS SNI isn't yet supported by all clients so that may not be very useful.

-It's anyway possible to configure it by using `local_name imap.example.com {}` blocks.

 ## How to Specify When SSL/TLS is Required